Configuring the Bus Monitor

 Select the protocol you want to monitor.

-NI-VCOM supports simulating more than one protocol in the same application, and the Bus Monitor can monitor all the protocols simulated in a NI-VCOM application.
-However, you can only view one type at a time, so you need to select the protocol you want to monitor.
+NI-VCOM supports simulating more than one protocol in the same application.
+The Bus Monitor can monitor all the protocols simulated in a NI-VCOM application.
+However, you can only view one type at a time, so you must select the protocol you want to monitor.

 -